dojo/docs/dojox/widget/rotator.rst

 .. contents::
     :depth: 2

-This is a collection of transitions and a `dojox.widget.Rotator <dojox/widget/Rotator>`_ controller.
+This is a collection of transitions and a :ref:`dojox.widget.Rotator <dojox/widget/Rotator>` controller.

 =================
 Available Widgets